Beam Me Up: Testing the Infinity X1’s 5,000-Lumen Powerhouse

 Voices of Others

-“Even beam at highest setting—critical for trailing.” — Hunter review
+“Even beam at highest setting, which is critical for trailing.”
+Hunter review

 One Consideration

-Now, just to be fair—beam throw is solid but not class-leading.
+Now, just to be fair the beam throw is super solid but not class-leading.
 Yes, the X1 reaches about 180 meters, but I’ve seen other flashlights in this price or weight class throw well past 200+ meters.
 If long-distance spotting is your top priority, that’s worth noting.

 But here’s the thing: that doesn’t take away from what makes this light excellent.
 The construction is tank-solid, the light quality is beautifully even, and battery life (especially on medium) is impressive.

-For real-world scenarios—changing a tire at night, dealing with a rogue blackout, or just night hikes and camping—this flashlight keeps you lit, steady, and covered for hours.
+For real-world scenarios, like changing a tire at night, dealing with a rogue blackout, or just night hikes and camping, this flashlight keeps you lit, steady, and covered for hours.
 And that’s exactly what I need.

 Conclusion

-I never saw myself using a flashlight at this level—but the Infinity X1 proves its worth.
+For a flashlight from Costco, the Infinity X1 proves its worth.
 It’s a solid, feature-packed powerhouse: insane brightness, flexible dual power, handy USB‑C, and rugged design.
 Whether you’re trailblazing, prepping for power failures, or just need a reliable backup, this light is worth every ounce of heft.

 Check it out on Amazon: